droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>Brown mold has filled this cramped corridor, with more recent growths covering the floor, walls, and ceiling around it—except in one place.
 A short way down the tunnel, a small wooden box covered with old, peeling paint hangs from a rusted iron hook.
 The box is painted a pale, frigid blue, and has the design of a snowflake carved into its side.
 A six-inch bare patch covers the wall around the box, with nary a spore of mold nearby.</p>
 </div>

 The players can’t proceed safely down the tunnel without first destroying the brown mold obstructing it.
-A player who makes a successful DC 10 Intelligence (Nature) check to remember information about brown mold learns the information described in <span class="citation">Brown Mold (<em>Dungeon Master’s Guide</em>, p.
-105</span>).
+A player who makes a successful DC 22 Nature check to remember information about brown mold learns the information described in [Brown Mold - scaled to Level 6](https://2e.aonprd.com/Hazards.aspx?ID=35).

 A player who casts *detect magic* notices that three small objects within the box are glimmering with transmutation magic.
 If the players retrieve the box—which is mounted to the wall five feet down the corridor— by magic or other means, they find that it contains three **winter wolf** teeth, each of which are six inches long, cold to the touch, and carved with intricate runic inscriptions.
 (The teeth were obtained, carved, and enchanted by the Mountain Folk, who sold them to Davian many years ago.)

-A successful DC 15 Intelligence (Nature) check identifies the teeth as belonging to one or more **winter wolves.** A player looking to identify a tooth’s properties must study it for 1 minute and make a DC 10 Intelligence (Arcana) check, succeeding automatically by taking ten times as long.
+A successful DC 23 Arcana or Nature check identifies the teeth as belonging to one or more **[Witchwarg scaled to Level 7](https://2e.aonprd.com/Monsters.aspx?ID=3231).** A player looking to identify a tooth’s properties must study it with [Identify Magic](https://2e.aonprd.com/Actions.aspx?ID=2365) exploration activity and make a DC 23 Arcana or Nature check.
 On a success, the player learns that the tooth bears the following properties:

 * A creature can use their action to pierce their stomach with the tooth.
-That creature can then immediately exhale a blast of freezing wind in a 15-foot cone.
-Each creature in that area must make a DC 12 Reflex saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.
+That creature can then immediately use it as [Energy Breath Potion (Lesser)](https://2e.aonprd.com/Equipment.aspx?ID=2941).
 * A creature can use their action to pierce their bicep with the tooth.
-That creature gains immunity to cold damage for 1 minute.
+That creature gains [Potion of Resistance (Moderate)](https://2e.aonprd.com/Equipment.aspx?ID=2951) effect to cold damage for 1 minute (cold resistance 10).

 The tooth dissipates into frigid mist if either of these properties are used.
 ## J3b.
 Into the Winery